jofralogo/rprop/README.md

 - `$medium-value` = Value for **at least** 641px screen width.
 - `$large-value` = Value for **at least** 1025px screen width.

+Breakpoint values can be edited in *rprop.scss* file.

 ## Example

 This code: